knrodriguez/Pin-A-Like/README.md

 ![Infinite Scrolling](https://github.com/knrodriguez/Pin-A-Like/blob/main/public/assets/readme-assets/infinite-scrolling.gif?raw=true)

 The infinite scroll was designed as part of the pin grid, so that if widgets were added to the same view with the pin grid, the pin grid will still scroll infinitely and render random pins.
+For version 2.0, I would like to add a loading screen when new pins are being fetched.

 ### Pinterest-Style Grid
 ![Grid Layout](./public/assets/readme-assets/grid-layout.png)

 Using React-Responsive-Masonry, I was able to incorporate a Pinterest-style grid for the pins.
 The components made it easy to add items to the grid; however, the rendering of the grid items is not even (i.e., one column can still have pins while another column had whitespace).
-If I had more time, I would build out my own grid.
+For version 2.0, I would build out my own grid.

 ### Resizeable Pin Grid
 ![Resizeable Pin Grid](https://github.com/knrodriguez/Pin-A-Like/blob/main/public/assets/readme-assets/resizable-pin-grid.gif?raw=true)